WHAT ABOUT THE CHILDREN?

 Judge Luke Moore and Redskins LB Harold McLinton (Santa), WR Roy Jefferson and Hall of Fame LB Dave Robinson play Santa’s Helpers for needy children.

 DC’s first black chief Burtell Jefferson meets Top Cop Sgt Earl ‘Bull’ Bell

 Luke was later appointed as a judge for the DC Superior Court and maintained his relationship with Kids In Trouble and Inside Sports.
-During the late 60s I was a youth gang task force member with the DC Department of Recreation and Parks Roving Leader Program.
-DC’s first Black Mayor Walter Washington appointed former New York City Police Chief Patrick Murphy as his Public Safety Director.
+During the late 60s.
+I was a youth gang task force member with the DC Department of Recreation and Parks Roving Leader Program.
+DC’s first Black Mayor Walter Washington appointed former New York City Police Chief Patrick Murphy as his Public Safety Director in 1967.
 I was one of the Roving Leaders assigned to meet with Mr. Murphy once a month to discuss a strategy to overcome our gang problem.